Blacksujit/ConvoCraft/README.md

 ## Overview:

-This Discord bot is a powerful, multi-functional tool designed to enhance your Discord server experience.
+This Covocraft bot is a powerful, multi-functional tool designed to enhance your Discord server experience.
 It combines utility, fun, and information retrieval in one package, making it an essential addition to any Discord community.

 ## Technical Details: